BrunoLopes/xperiments.angular4.authapi/README.md

 ## Further improvements

-Due implementation of OAuth 2 protocol and as always some refactoring
+Due implementation of OAuth 2 protocol and as always some code refactoring